Evolution of cells: The first cells

 Another possibility is that the shores of the ancient coastal waters may have been a suitable environment for the initial development of cells.
 Waves breaking on the shore create a delicate foam composed of bubbles.
 Shallow coastal waters also tend to be warmer, further concentrating the molecules through evaporation.
 While bubbles made mostly of water tend to burst quickly, oily bubbles are much more stable.
 The phospholipid, the primary material of cell membranes, is an example of a common oily compound prevalent in the prebiotic seas.

 Both of these options require the presence of massive amounts of chemicals and organic material in order to form cells.
 A large gathering of organic molecules most likely came from what scientists now call the prebiotic soup.
 The prebiotic soup refers to the collection of every organic compound that appeared on Earth after it was formed.
 This soup would have most likely contained the compounds necessary to form early cells.

 Phospholipids are composed of a hydrophilic head on one end and a hydrophobic tail on the other.
 They can come together to form a bilayer membrane.
 A lipid monolayer bubble can only contain oil and is not conducive to harboring water-soluble organic molecules.
 On the other hand, a lipid bilayer bubble can contain water and was a likely precursor to the modern cell membrane.
 If a protein was introduced that increased the integrity of its parent bubble, then that bubble had an advantage.
 Primitive reproduction may have occurred when the bubbles burst, releasing the results of the experiment into the surrounding medium.
 Once enough of the right compounds were released into the medium, the development of the first prokaryotes, eukaryotes, and multi-cellular organisms could be achieved.

+However, the first cell membrane could not have been composed of phospholipids due its low permeability, as ions would not able to pass through the membrane.
+Rather it is suggested they were composed of fatty acids, as they can freely exchange ions, allowing geochemically sustained proton gradients at alkaline hydrothermal vents that might lead to prebiotic chemical reactions via CO2 fixation.